Sub-Acute Detox Treatment

 Medically monitored, safe and comfortable detoxification from drugs and/or alcohol.

-Detox treatment provides a medically safe and secure setting 24/7.
-This includes nursing, professional care, and support services.
+Detox treatment provides a 24-hour, medically safe, and secure setting.
+This includes nursing, professional care, and supports services.
 Detox treatment also prepares and motivates our patients to continue treatment after discharge.
-In fact, they begin addiction treatment while in detox.
-Think of it like this – detox addresses the physical aspect of addiction; treatment addresses the emotional pain that underlies substance use.
-Detox and treatment go hand-in-hand.
+Our patients often begin addiction treatment while in detox.
+Detox addresses the physical aspect of addiction, while addiction treatment addresses the emotional pain that underlies substance use.
+Detox and addiction treatment go hand-in-hand.

 At Sanford, we want to see our patients succeed and create a better life for themselves in recovery.
 Our detox team helps patients decrease cravings for addictive substances, while also trying to understand how symptoms may tempt them back to an increased use.
 Our clinical and medical team ensures that our patients have a safe and comfortable withdrawal from drugs/alcohol.
 It’s a rigorous experience, but well worth achieving.Gilbert Masterson, M.D.
 Chief Medical Officer Sanford Behavioral Health

 Detox Treatment Programs

 Sanford Behavioral Health's detox treatment in Marne, Michigan, offers medical detoxification services 12 minutes from downtown Grand Rapids.
 In this level of care, safe detoxification is the primary goal while providing individual and group therapy.
 The medically monitored programs assist those experiencing the physiological and psychological effects of acute withdrawal from alcohol and other drugs.
 Those who meet the criteria for this level of care are experiencing severe withdrawal symptoms.
 Therefore, they require constant nursing care and routine check-ups.